5TH ANNUAL

 09:15

+The rise of AI-driven social engineering and ransomware/extortion attacks are viewed as the most significant cyber threats facing organisations in 2026.
 With the rapidly evolving cyber threat landscape, organisations and CISOs in Singapore will have to move to a defence-oriented posture that is prepared before an attack rather than after.

 • Strengthening enterprise-wide cyber preparedness and resilience